Knightro63/three_js/packages/three_js_postprocessing/README.md

 ## Usage

-This api allows users to add postprocessing procedures to their three_js projet.
+This api allows users to add postprocessing procedures to their three_js project.

 ## Contributing